 Unmet need for long-term brain monitoring in everyday life

-Long-term brain activity data could dramatically improve diagnosis and treatment of neuro-disorders, but there is currently no system capable of recording brain activity over months and years.
+Long-term brain activity data could dramatically improve diagnosis and treatment of neuro-disorders, but there is currently no system capable of recording activity from multiple brain areas over months and years.
 Existing methods of monitoring brain activity have limitations.
 Scalp monitoring with a cap interferes with daily life, provides unstable signals and is only effective for short-term recordings.
 Intracranial monitoring with electrodes in direct contact with the brain requires hospitalization for invasive cranial surgery and records from only a small area of the brain.

 These limitations highlight the need for continuous, long-term monitoring of brain activity, with reliable measurements, outside the clinic and with minimal interference in daily life.